liaoherui/MetaComp/README.md

   This option refers to output directory.

 ### Example
+Evaluate 4 different metagenomic data from 4 sequencing platforms.(These data come from the same sample named 'hlj'.)

 ### Output
 There are two parts of output.One is report(.html),another is literature figure.<BR/>